 Today, we are bombarded by information, some of which is contradictory or confusing, if not deliberately false and misleading.
 As an example, just think about the proliferation of fake news around 5G technology.
 This is why it is important for companies in the industry to make their voices heard, to provide clear, simple, and useful information to their customers.
 In other words, they should try to educate their Customer Base (that of both actual and potential customers).
 A good marketing and Customer Care strategy must start from here.

 A decisive best practice, in this regard, is to exploit the power of video.
 Video tutorials are some of the most sought-after consumer content; such content can also be a valuable business tool.
-Fastweb has taken advantage of this trend to create a series of tutorials for its customers.
+Fastweb has taken advantage of this trend to create a series of tutorials on YouTube for its customers.

 2. Social Media Marketing